Get Your Best Mortgage Deal... FOR FREE!

 • Stamp duty (based on the value of the property/shares or you can pay in stages – if paying in stages, payments commence once shares exceed 80%)

-Yes, you can remortgage a shared ownership property.
-This process allows you to increase your shares in the property, potentially up to 100%, until you own the property outright.
-This process is known as shared ownership staircasing.
-It's important to note that not all lenders offer shared ownership remortgages, so it's advisable to seek advice from a specialist mortgage broker.
+Yes, you can remortgage your shared ownership mortgage.
+This process enables you to increase your shares in the property, potentially up to 100%, until you own the property outright, a process known as shared ownership staircasing.
+It's important to note that not all lenders offer shared ownership remortgages, making it advisable to consult with a specialist mortgage broker for guidance.

-Yes, staircasing can help you gain equity out of a shared ownership property by increasing your share.
-This increases equity; however, additional costs such as valuation fees and legal costs may arise; it would be wise to consult a mortgage advisor in order to fully understand all implications before undertaking this action.
+Indeed, staircasing allows you to gain equity with a shared ownership mortgage by increasing your share.
+While this process boosts your equity, be mindful of additional costs such as valuation fees and legal expenses.
+Consulting a mortgage advisor is recommended to fully understand the implications before proceeding.

 Start Your Shared Ownership Remortgage Journey Today